Remmeauth/remme-core/docs/family-pub-key.rst

 Overview
 ========

-The *Public Key* transaction family provides a trustless way to store the public key based on RSA cryptosystem on the REMchain.
+The *Public Key* transaction family provides a trustless way to store the public key.
+In current protocol version RSA keys are supported, in next releases there will be added support for ECDSA keys as well.

 Definitions of Public Key Entries
 ---------------------------------